 Most modern fonts are sans-serif, lending to that clean and easy-to-read look that translates well across applications and screen sizes.
 It’s why most tech companies you see today use this style of font.

 To keep things interesting when using two sans-serif fonts in a pair, use a bolder version of your chosen header font.

 In the above example, we paired Fira Sans in bold as the heading and Montserrat as the body copy, which is super easy on the eyes.

 You can see how this Monstserrat font pairing works in a social media card, where Montserrat is used in both italics and all caps.

 Slab serif is a type of serif font that’s bolder and blockier than traditional serifs.
 It brings an old-school, nerdy charm to a project or brand, and harkens back to a typewriter font.

 Because of their inherent boldness, slab fonts are good for logos and heading fonts.
 They can also be used for body copy, as we saw in a previous example, but this is a less frequent application.

 In the above example, we combined Arvo in bold as the heading font and Montserrat (again!) as the body copy font.

 You can see how this pairing works in a book, as seen on this table of contents page.

 While it can be tempting to go with a funky font, beware of using ones that are super trendy or that don’t match your brand personality.
 These types of fonts are never a good choice for body copy, so stick to using them in headers.

 In the above example, we used Arbutus as the heading copy, an edgy font.
-To balance out the complexity of Arbutus, it’s paired with Montserrat (Montserrat font combines with everything!) in a regular cut.
+To balance out the geometric forms of Arbutus, it’s paired with Montserrat (Montserrat font combines with everything!) in a regular cut.

 See how this works on a website heading, where the button and “Featured Items” tag are in Montserrat, and the “This Week’s Arrivals” are in Arbutus.